Gratitude for Kids: How to Teach the Value of Gratitude to Children

 Make a collage of things you and your children appreciate.
 Look through magazines or pull up images online to print.
 Paste them together for a gratitude collage, and display it proudly.

 Play the “alphabet thanks” game.
-Have kids pick a letter out of a pile (or just go through the alphabet at random) and ask them to come up with one thing they’re thankful for that starts with that letter.
+For this gratitude practice, have kids pick a letter out of a pile (or just go through the alphabet at random) and ask them to come up with one thing they’re thankful for that starts with that letter.

 Gratitude by Numbers

-Similarly, roll a dice or pick a number between 1 and 10, and have kids name that many things they love.
+Similarly, roll a dice or pick a number between 1 and 10, and have kids name that many things they love in this gratitude game.

-Help your kids create their own gratitude journal, and write down a few things that they are grateful for each day.
-Studies have shown that this exact activity has tremendous benefits for physical health and psychological well-being!
+A gratitude journal for kids can have an amazingly positive effect on their overall happiness.
+Set them in the right direction by asking them to write down a few things that they are grateful for each day.
+Studies have shown that gratitude journaling has tremendous benefits for physical health and psychological well-being!

 Family Gratitude Book